juniarta/node-express-server/README.md

 #### Auto correction on save

 I have chosen to use [js-beautify](https://github.com/beautify-web/js-beautify).
-Despite of it's name it works as a beautifier also for HTML and CSS.
-Every editor has a plugin that implement it, e.g. [Sublime](https://github.com/victorporof/Sublime-HTMLPrettify), [Atom](https://atom.io/packages/atom-beautify) or [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify).
+Despite of it's name it works as a beautifier not only for Javascript, but also for HTML and CSS.
+The most used texteditors have a plugin available that integrate js-beautify, e.g. [Sublime](https://github.com/victorporof/Sublime-HTMLPrettify), [Atom](https://atom.io/packages/atom-beautify) or [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify).
 The setup for js-beautify is controlled within a `.jsbeautifyrc` file that has to be included in the root directory of the project (.hbs are not completely supported yet).

 #### Eslint